 Dog bite injuries and complications can include:

 - Lacerations.
-Lacerationsare considered deep cuts or tears to the skin.
-These injuries go beyond the top layer of skin.
-Bites can also affect the nerves, muscles, bones and blood vessels.
+Lacerations are considered deep cuts or tears to the skin.
+These injuries go beyond the top layer of the skin.
+Bites can also affect the nerves, muscles, bones, and blood vessels.
 A laceration from a dog bite occurs when the dog’s teeth come in contact with the skin, and the person pulls away, causing a deep cut or tear.
 Lacerations from a dog bite are likely to bleed profusely and have uneven patterns.
 This type of injury will almost always require medical attention and stitches.
-Some lacerations become infected, which increase the tissue damage suffered by dog bite victims.
+Some lacerations become infected, which increases the tissue damage suffered by dog bite victims.
 Lacerations caused by a dog bite can leave significant scarring.

 - Abrasions.
 An abrasion is less serious than a laceration and generally does not go beyond the outer layer of skin.
 These scrapes and grazes may not bleed as profusely as a laceration but can still result in scarring.
 While not as serious as a laceration, abrasions should still be looked at by a medical professional to ensure there are no infections or complications.